ChimeHQ/UnifiedLoggingPlus/README.md

 # UnifiedLoggingPlus

-Micro-framework for making OSLog more pleasant.
+Lightweight utilities for making OSLog more pleasant.

 ## Integration